- Communication tools

 In these exceptional circumstances, lots of different communication tools are now available to staff depending on your preference.

-This is the recommended tool for voice /video chat with colleagues (internal and external).
+This is the recommended tool for calls/confrence calls (external).
 Cisco Jabber supports everything you need for standard telephone and video conference calls.

 Please note: IT Services does not support the use of Zoom, Google Hangouts, or any other video conferencing system not featured in the list above.
 Use of these tools is not recommended for conducting University business, for support, data protection, and security reasons.